altocodenl/tagaway/readme.md

    - `filter`: filters tags shown in sidebar.
    - `lastClick`: if present, has the shape `{id: PICID, time: INT}`.
 Used to determine 1) a double-click (which would open the picture in full); 2) range selection with shift.
    - `newTag`: the name of a new tag to be posted.
-   - `open`: picture to be shown in full-screen mode.
+   - `open`: index of the picture to be shown in full-screen mode.
    - `page`: determines the current page.
    - `redirect`: determines the page to be taken after logging in, if present on the original `window.location.hash`.
    - `query`: determines the current query for pictures.
 Has the shape: `{tags: [...], sort: 'newest|oldest|upload'}`.